 Liabilities have been assessed on an actuarial basis using the projected unit credit method, which is an estimate of the pensions that will be payable in future years dependent on assumptions including mortality rates, employee turnover and salary levels.
 The liabilities of the Fire Pension and Compensation Schemes have been assessed by the Government Actuary's Department (GAD).
-The LGPS fund liabilities have been assessed by Hymans, using estimates based on the latest full valuation of the scheme as at 31 March 2020.
+The LGPS fund liabilities have been assessed by Hymans, using estimates based on the latest full valuation of the scheme as at 31st March 2020 for the period to 31st March 2023.